TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 With basic testing in place we want execution of tests whenever something is merged to the repository and if people create pull requests for our happy little extension to make sure our carefully crafted test setup actually works all the time.
-We'll use the continuous integration service `travis-ci <https://travis-ci.org/>`_ to take care of that.
+We'll use the continuous integration service `Travis CI <https://travis-ci.org/>`_ to take care of that.
 It's free for open source projects.
 So, log in to travis using your github account.
 After login, the user settings page will list all your github repositories and travis-ci can be enabled with one click for single repositories.
 All we need is a :file:`.travis.yml` file in the `root directory